ForgeRock/exampleOAuth2Clients/node-openid-client/README.md

 Note the [refresh token grant](https://tools.ietf.org/html/rfc6749#section-6) is explicitly added to the client registration.
 This is because openid-client-helper relies on presence of a [refresh token](https://tools.ietf.org/html/rfc6749#section-1.5), which it will use for the back-channel token requests.

-> Other providers may have their own ways of enabling refresh tokens; for example, Google expects that the "access_type" authorization parameter is populated with the "offline" value.
+> Other providers may have their own ways of enabling refresh tokens; for example, Google expects that the `access_type` authorization parameter is populated with the `offline` value.

 In addition, the access token life span is intentionally set to a very small value, so that the token renewal in the running example is evident.